Of late, I have had a lot of great questions on EFI. I am answering your questions, and I thought it would be best. So here you go.

 You can wear a patellofemoral pain syndrome type brace to help with patellar tracking and to provide proprioceptive feedback on where the knee is within space.

-You can wear more of a collateral ligament brace to help provide stability to the knee side to side (front plane).
+Also, you can wear more of a collateral ligament brace to help provide stability to the knee side to side (front plane).

 You can wear a cruciate ligament brace to improve stability in the sagittal plane and protect the ligament.